-SANDAG is in preliminary recently initiated planning stages for an RBSP 3-III Project though schedule has not yet been defined by asking all coastal jurisdictions in San Diego County to enter into a Memorandum of Understanding with SANDAG to indicate their support for cost sharing Phase 1 of RBSP III.
+SANDAG recently initiated planning stages for an RBSP III Project by asking all coastal jurisdictions in San Diego County to enter into a Memorandum of Understanding with SANDAG to indicate their support for cost sharing Phase 1 of RBSP III.
 The City Council approved an MOU with SANDAG for Phase 1 of RBSP III in January 2023.
-The City received approximately 146,000 cubic yards of sand from RBSP2-RBSP II in 2012- and from RBSP I in 2001.
+The City received approximately 146,000 cubic yards of sand from RBSP II in 2012 and from RBSP I in 2001.
 Phase 1 of RBSP III is currently scheduled to commence in June 2023 and be completed in June 2024.
-RBSP III Phase 1 tasks include identifying beach erosion areas, evaluating economic costs and benefits of implementing a regional beach nourishment project and a pilot sand retention strategy, complete a feasibility study, and create a plan for surveying offshore sand borrow sits to ensure adequate quantities of sand are available.
+RBSP III Phase 1 tasks include identifying beach erosion areas, evaluating economic costs and benefits of implementing a regional beach nourishment project and a pilot sand retention strategy, complete a feasibility study, and create a plan for surveying offshore sand borrow sites to ensure adequate quantities of sand are available.

-Ongoing shoreline profile monitoring will continue locally as well as regionally and will remain the foundation of the SANDAG regional shoreline monitoring program. as well as the basis for monitoring the health of the City's beaches and the performance of the upcoming USACE Project.
-The City has entered into an MOU with SANDAG to support continued participation in this important monitoring program for the next five years (through FY 2021/20222023/2024).
+Ongoing shoreline profile monitoring will continue locally as well as regionally and will remain the foundation of the SANDAG regional shoreline monitoring program as well as the basis for monitoring the health of the City's beaches and the performance of the upcoming USACE Project.
+The City has entered into an MOU with SANDAG to support continued participation in this important monitoring program (through FY 2023/2024).
 It is currently anticipated that this MOU will be extended to support the continuation of the regional shoreline monitoring program.

-FY 2020-232023-26 Objective: In 2020 and 2021 As of the end of 2022, the City successfully obtained Federal and State grant funding necessary to implement a long-term coastal resiliency beach sand replenishment project in Solana Beach.
-These funds enable the completion of the PED phase of the USACE Coastal Storm Damage Reduction Project in 2021 2023 through 2024 and the initiate of the long-awaited Construction Phase in late 2023 or early 2024.
+FY 2023-26 Objective: As of the end of 2022, the City successfully obtained Federal and State grant funding necessary to implement a long-term coastal resiliency beach sand replenishment project in Solana Beach.
+These funds enable the completion of the PED phase of the USACE Coastal Storm Damage Reduction Project in 2023 and the initiate of the long-awaited Construction Phase in late 2023 or early 2024.
 A small supplemental grant funding application was submitted in December 2022 and is still pending at State Parks for funds that would become available in FY 2025/26.
 If this supplemental funding request is not successful, the City will need to pursue grant funding opportunities with other entities thus staff is closely tracking this issue.